StormEkholm/time-registration/README.md

 Every field is validated live and marked with a green icon if the input is valid, otherwise the field/s with invalid input is marked with a red border and a red icon containing an x.

+If all fields are filled in correctly, a creation of the registration is now possible, and the employee can click the save button at the bottom.